 You can also use an area to define:

-when your area has complex form.
-If your area is rectangular, use
+Use Polygonal node when the area you model has complex form.
+If your area is rectangular, use Rectangular node instead.

 You can make the node sloped, e.g. to model stairs, see the following demo model:

 Pedestrians will try to avoid closed nodes (if Avoid area if closed option is selected in the node's properties), as long as they have a different route option.
 They perceive the changes in the node's state (closed/open) and can recalculate their route accordingly.
 If they encounter a closed node, they will handle it like an obstacle, just like they handle walls.

 When a restricted node and service lines overlap, pedestrians will choose the line that is not restricted by the closed node.